Robustifying ML-powered Network Classifiers with PANTS: Evaluation

 \subsection{Setup}

-\mypara{Applications} We select three typical classification tasks to evaluate \sys.
-They have diverse objectives, flow statistical patterns, and classification granularity, providing a representative sample of networking applications.
+\mypara{Applications \& Datasets} We evaluate \sys in three \netApps with diverse objectives, flow statistical patterns, and classification granularity, providing a representative sample of networking applications.
+We evaluate several implementations of each \netApp, including the exact implementation described in the paper from which each dataset is sourced.

-\textit{VPN traffic detection} is a challenging task for encrypted traffic classification.
-A well-functioning classifier is trained to determine whether the traffic is VPN.
-ISCXVPN2016\cite{iscxvpn2016} is one of the commonly-used labeled datasets, and includes both VPN and non-VPN traffic.
+\textbf{VPN:} VPN traffic detection aims at identifying flows that are VPN among encrypted traffic flows\cite{iscxvpn2016,parchekani2020classification,VPN2020sequence,VPN2022TPIPD}.
+ISCXVPN2016~\cite{iscxvpn2016} is one of the commonly used labeled datasets and includes both VPN and non-VPN traffic.
 The dataset contains more than $20$ million packets grouped into $8,577$ bi-directional flows.
 Of those, $71$\% are non-VPN, and the rest are VPN flows.
-This is an unbalanced dataset, hence, we include both accuracy and F1 score for more comprehensive evaluation of the model performance.

-\textit{Application identification (APP)} is useful for characterizing mobile traffic from different applications and is crucial for network management tasks such as anomaly detection and resource allocation.
-UTMobileNetTraffic2021~\cite{utmobile} is a commonly-used dataset that includes mobile traffic from 18 popular applications (\eg Dropbox, Google Drive, Facebook) under different user activities (\eg Dropbox-download, Google Drive-upload, Facebook-scroll).
-It has multiple subsets representing different controlled user activities, such as scrolling the Facebook news feed.
-We choose one of these subsets that collects application traffic without placing any constraints on user activity.
-Similar to VPN detection, classification is applied to the bi-directional flows.
+\textbf{APP:} Application identification aims at predicting the application that given traffic serves and is useful for network management tasks such as anomaly detection and resource allocation~\cite{TC2005,utmobile,TC2017lopez,Velan2015ASO,Wang2019survey}.
+UTMobileNetTraffic2021~\cite{utmobile} is a commonly used dataset that includes mobile traffic from 18 popular applications (\eg Dropbox, Google Drive, Facebook).
 The selected dataset contains 7,134 bi-directional flows.

-\textit{Quality of Experience (QoE)} inference arises as an important task for all stakeholders, such as ISPs and service providers, due to the rise in the use of Video Conferencing Applications (VCAs).
-By training various models, multiple QoE metrics can be inferred, \eg resolution and video bitrate directly from packet traces.
-The state-of-the-art framework is trained and tested on a dataset called VCAML in a per-second granularity\cite{sharma2023vca}.
-VCAML contains a large number of single-directional video conferencing flows from Google Meet, Microsoft Teams and Cisco Webex in different resolutions, bitrate, \etc We pick resolution prediction as the task to test our framework.
+\textbf{QoE:} Quality of Experience inference aims at inferring QoE metrics like resolution and video bitrate from packet traces\cite{sharma2023vca,Carofiglio2021Cha,Nikravesh2016QoE,Yan2015EnablingQL,Hossain2017quality}.
+QoE inference is useful for stakeholders, such as ISPs and service providers, due to the rise in the use of Video Conferencing Applications (VCAs).
+VCAML~\cite{sharma2023vca} is the dataset that contains a large number of single-directional video conferencing flows in a per-second granularity from Google Meet, Microsoft Teams, and Cisco Webex.
 The total number of samples is 37,274, which includes 11 different resolutions, such as 720p, 360p.